 3. Round

-Round primal cuts come from the back of the cow and include the rump, hindquarter, and rear leg area [3].
+Round cuts come from the back of the cow, including the rump, hindquarter, and rear leg area.
+These muscles work hard throughout the animal's day, creating lean cuts with less fat than other options.

-Some popular round cuts include top round roast, bottom round roast, the eye of round roast, and round rump roast.
+Popular Round Cuts: Top round roast, bottom round roast, eye of round roast, and round rump roast.

 Related Articles: